cvc5/ethos/user_manual.md

 In contrast to SMT-LIB version 2, note that rational values can be specified directly using the syntax `5/11, 2/4, 0/1` and so on.
 Rationals are normalized so that e.g. `2/4` and `1/2` are syntactically equivalent after parsing.
-Similarly, decimals are normalized so that e.g. `10.300` is syntactically equivalent to `10.3` after parsing (note this is independent of whether these decimal values are further normalized to rational values).
+Similarly, decimals are normalized so that e.g. `1.300` is syntactically equivalent to `1.3` after parsing.
+Note this is independent of whether these decimal values are further normalized to rational values.
+In other words, by default `1.300` is syntactically equivalent to the rational `13/10`.

-Also in contrast to SMT-LIB version 2, negative arithmetic can be provided using the syntax e.g. `-1, -10.5, -1/3` and so on.
+Also note in contrast to SMT-LIB version 2, negative arithmetic can be provided using the syntax e.g. `-1, -10.5, -1/3` and so on, instead of `(- 1), (- 10.5), (/ (- 1) 3)`.

 > Note that the user is not required to declare that `true` and `false` are values of type `Bool`.
 Instead, it is assumed that the syntactic category `<boolean>` of Boolean values (`true` and `false`) has been associated with the Boolean sort.
 In other words, `(declare-consts <boolean> Bool)` is a part of the builtin ALF signature.